zucchi99/Emotion-Recognition-of-fer2013/README.md

 If you want to add any type of transformation you just need to:
  1. add the transformation name to Filters(Enum)
  2.
-    * (for lambda/matrix) : add a lambda/matrix to the list of lambdas/matrixes
+    * (for lambda/matrix) : add the lambda/matrix to the list of lambdas/matrixes
     * (for custom functions) : add the function and edit the also the <code>generate_all_filters</code> function adding the function call
  3. initialize and execute the class

 ## Emotion Recognition

-The image recognition is done by a Convolutional Neural Network.
+The image recognition is done by a Convolutional Neural Network, using <code>PyTorch</code>.
 The creation of the CNN is done by the classes <code>DynamicNetBasic</code> and <code>DynamicNetInceptions</code>, which are subclasses of the class <code>torch.nn.Module</code>.
 Both the classes allow to create dynamic nets (with a variable number of layers).
 The class constructor allows to try many different nets by simply changing few parameters.